Visa policy of Zambia

-Visitors to Zambia must obtain a visa from one of the Zambian diplomatic missions unless they come from one of the visa exempt countries or countries whose citizens are eligible for visa on arrival.
+Visitors to Zambia must obtain a visa from one of the Zambian diplomatic missions, unless they come from one of the visa exempt countries or countries whose citizens are eligible for visa on arrival.
 Visitors may alternatively obtain an electronic visa.

 All visitors must hold a passport valid for at least 6 months.
-As of November 2014 Zambia and Zimbabwe also offer a universal visa.
+As of November 2014, Zambia and Zimbabwe also offer a universal visa.

 Visa policy map

-Visa exemption countries
+Visa exemption

-Holders of passports issued by the following 83 countries and territories do not need a visa to enter Zambia for up to 90 days in one year as tourists or 30 days in one year for business:
+Holders of passports issued by the following countries and territories do not need a visa to enter Zambia for up to 90 days in one year as tourists or 30 days in one year for business:

+1 - As of 1 November 2022, visa requirements were waived for tourists holding a passport from the following countries and territories:

 In addition, visa exemption applies to holders of passports issued to residents of the following jurisdictions:

 Visa on arrival

-Nationals of following 61 countries and territories may obtain a visa for Zambia on arrival for up to 90 days as tourists or 30 days for business:
+Nationals of following countries and territories may obtain a visa for Zambia on arrival for up to 90 days as tourists or 30 days for business:

 Holders of diplomatic or official passports of any countries may obtain visa on arrival.

-e-Visa
+Electronic Visa (e-Visa)

 Zambia introduced an e-Visa system in late 2014.
 It is an alternative to visas issued at Zambian missions abroad or on arrival.

 Visa holder can stay in Zambia for the period of 90 days during a given calendar year since the date of entry into Zambia.
 For nationals that may obtain visas at ports of entry, the e-Visa takes 3 working days to process and for nationals that require visas prior to travel to Zambia processing time takes a minimum of 5 working days.